Fisher v Bell

 Fisher v Bell [1961] 1 QB 394 is an English contract law case concerning the requirements of offer and acceptance in the formation of a contract.
-The case established that, where goods are displayed in a shop, such display is treated as an invitation to treat by the seller, and not an offer.
+The case established that, where goods are displayed in a shop, such display is treated as an invitation to treat by the seller, and not a contractual offer.
 The offer is instead made when the customer presents the item to the cashier together with payment.
 Acceptance occurs at the point the cashier takes payment.

 Facts

 The defendant displayed a flick knife in the window of his shop next to a ticket bearing the words Ejector knife – 4s, (i.e. four shillings).

 Under section 1 of the Restriction of Offensive Weapons Act 1959 (which was expanded in 1961, after this case finished, to deal with the gap in the law):

-In late 1959, the claimant, a chief inspector of police, brought forward information against the defendant alleging he contravened section 1(1) by offering the flick knife for sale.
+In late 1959, the claimant, a chief inspector of police, brought an information against the defendant alleging he contravened section 1(1) by offering the flick knife for sale.

 Judgement

 Bristol Justices

-At first instance, the Prosecutor submitted that the Defendant has displayed the knife and ticket in the window with the objective of attracting a buyer, and that this constituted an offer of sale sufficient to create a criminal liability under section 1(1) of the Act.
-Mr Obby Simakampa submitted that this was not sufficient to constitute an offer.
+At first instance, the prosecution submitted that the defendant had displayed the knife and ticket in the window with the objective of attracting a buyer, and that that constituted an offer of sale sufficient to create a criminal liability under section 1(1) of the Act.
+For the defence, Mr Obby Simakampa submitted that the display was not sufficient to constitute an offer.
 The judges at first instance found that displaying the knife was merely an invitation to treat, not an offer, and thus no liability arose.
-The Prosecutor appealed the judges' decision.
+The prosecution appealed.

 Divisional Court

-Lord Parker CJ in the Divisional Court held there was no offence because there was no "offer for sale".
-Although the display of a knife in a window might at first appear to "lay people" to be an offer inviting people to buy it, and that it would be "nonsense to say that [it] was not offering it for sale", whether an item is offered for the purpose of the statute in question must be construed in the context of the general law of the country.
-He stated that the general law of the country clearly established that merely displaying an item constituted an invitation to treat.
+The Divisional court dismissed the appeal.
+Lord Parker CJ stated there was no offence because there was no "offer for sale".
+Although the display of a knife in a window might appear to "lay people" to be an offer inviting people to buy it, and that it would be "nonsense to say that [it] was not offering it for sale", whether an item is offered for the purpose of the statute in question must be construed in the context of the general law of the country.
+This, he said, clearly established that merely displaying an item constituted an invitation to treat.
 He also read the statute on an exclusive construction (inclusio unius est exclusio alterius), noting that other legislation prohibiting the sale of weapons referred to "offering or exposing for sale" (emphasis added).
 The lack of the words exposing for sale in the Restriction of Offensive Weapons Act 1959 suggested that only a true offer would be prohibited by the Act.
-The court dismissed the appeal.
-Goods displayed in a shop are merely an invitation to treat or invitation to trade.

-Ashworth J and Elwes J agreed.